 Boating Accidents: If your boat is involved in an accident you need to stop the vessel immediately at the scene and assist anyone who may be injured or in danger from the accident.
 The operator must give in writing, his or her name, address, and vessel identification to the owner of any property damaged by the accident.

-*It is unlawful to operate, or to allow the operation of a motor-driven watercraft by a person under the age of 10 except under direct adult supervision.*
+*It is unlawful to operate or to allow the operation of a motor-driven watercraft by a person under the age of 10 except under direct adult supervision.*

 If you have questions feel free to check out the Marine Division Website or call the Bonner County Sheriff's Office: (208) 263-8417 or non-emergency dispatch: (208) 265-5525.

-Education: many organizations and Government Agencies offer education courses and training for boat operation, places such as Idaho Department of Parks & Recreation, the U.S. Coast Guard Auxiliary, the U.S. Power Squadron, and Bonner County Sheriff's Office.
+Education: many organizations and Government Agencies offer education courses and training for boat operations, places such as the Idaho Department of Parks & Recreation, the U.S. Coast Guard Auxiliary, the U.S. Power Squadron, and Bonner County Sheriff's Office.
 The Sheriff's office will be conducting a Boat Idaho Course about 3 times each spring/summer for anyone wanting to learn basic boating laws and safety.
 Visit HERE to sign up for their class or inquire for more information.

 Enjoy your time on Bonner County waters – we appreciate your visit!